 Alternate-Day Fasting (ADF) For Women Over 50

-Chicago’s University of Illinois confirmed how ADF was effective for menopausal women (6).
+Chicago’s University of Illinois confirmed that the effects of ADF were similar between men, premenopausal women, and postmenopausal women (6).
 Women also lost weight, regardless of their menopause status, in later years.
 Dr. Kiltz recommends following the ADF schedule with these guidelines (2):

 - Eat as usual on day one and fast on alternate days.

-- Don’t exceed 500 calories on alternate days.
+- Don’t exceed 500 calories on fasting days.

 - Use low-calorie liquids, including tea, coffee, and sparkling water, on fasting days.